Street Safety Explorers

 Street Safety Explorers is a fun, free curriculum that introduces 3rd-5th grade students to the importance of street design and pedestrian safety, while building analytical and critical thinking skills.

 In the program, students learn to analyze traffic safety problems on the street near their school and identify street redesign solutions that will help address those challenges.
 Students also learn how to turn their ideas into action by creating advocacy projects directed toward local leaders and the surrounding community.

 Walk San Francisco is pleased to offer this program free of charge to SFUSD elementary schools, as part of our work in the SF Safe Routes to School Partnership.
-If you would like to schedule a Street Safety Explorers presentation or learn more, please email Greg Zeppa at Walk SF.
+If you would like to schedule a Street Safety Explorers presentation or learn more, please contact Greg Zeppa, Safe Routes to School Organizer.

 Students learn the difference between design and behavior as it relates to traffic safety.
 They examine dangerous scenarios and determine whether the situations could be solved by changing individual behavior or street design.

 Students investigate the streets surrounding their school, learning to identify different aspects of street design.
 They evaluate whether or not the designs are pedestrian friendly and how different designs could make it safer.
 They also get hands-on experience measuring the speed of passing cars using radar detectors.

 Students create advocacy projects (e.g., letters, petitions, posters, videos).
 These may be addressed to their district Supervisor asking for a change to make local streets safer, or may educate the community about the need for safe streets around their school.

 Questions about the Street Safety Explorers program?
 Contact Greg Zeppa, Safe Routes to School Organizer.